 If you see a City of College Station crew cutting down a large, seemingly healthy oak tree on Friday in Brison Park, don’t be deceived.
-The tree may still be green, but it’s not healthy – the city’s forestry experts say it has been infected by hypoxylon, a common fungus that sadly means the oak is all but dead already.
+The tree may still be green, but it’s not healthy – the city’s forestry experts say it has hypoxylon, a common fungus that sadly means the oak is all but dead already.

 The City of College Station’s Sanitation Division is always researching new methods and technologies to provide safe, efficient and cost effective solid waste services to our residents, but don’t take my word for it – read our mission statement:

 “To provide safe, efficient and cost effective solid waste and recycling collection services incorporating state-of-the-art methods and technology, with world-class customer service to all citizens of College Station, in conjunction with promoting waste reduction and clean community programs through public education.”

 That’s why we’re excited about unveiling our first Autocar E3 Hybrid this week, making us the first city in the Brazos Valley to operate a hybrid garbage truck.